bugzmanov/nes_ebook/src/chapter_3_2.md

             0x95 => {
                 self.sta(AddressingMode::ZeroPage_X);
                 self.program_counter += 1;
             }
             //..
         }
     }
 ```

-Before we wrap up, I'd like to mention that the current **run** method is somewhat iffy.
+Before we wrap up, I'd like to mention that the current **run** method is somewhat iffy for a few reasons.
 First, the requirement to increment program_counter by 1 (or 2) after some of the operations is error-prone.
-And if we introduce an error, it would be tough to spot it.
+If we made an error, it would be tough to spot it.

-Second, wouldn't it be more readable and convenient if we could group all "LDA" operations under a single `match` cause?
+Second, wouldn't it be more readable and convenient if we could group all "LDA" operations under a single `match` statement?

-Lastly, all we do is hardcoding Instructions spec into Rust code.
-And the translation is a bit hard to compare.
+Lastly, all we do is hard-coding Instructions spec into Rust code.
+The translation is a bit hard to compare.
 Keeping the code in some table form looks like a more manageable approach.

  <div style="text-align:center"><img src="./images/ch3.2/image_3_ideal_state.png" width="80%"/></div>